-The Executive Committee (the "Executive Committee") and the management and department heads of the Company are delegated the authority and responsibilities by the Board for the day-to-day management and operation of the Group.
+The Executive Committee (the "Executive Committee") and management of the Company are delegated the authority and responsibilities by the Board for the day-to-day management and operation of the Group.
 The delegated functions and work tasks are periodically reviewed.
 Approval has to be obtained from the Board prior to any significant transactions entered into by the above-mentioned officers.
-The Board has the full support of the management and department heads to discharge its responsibilities.
+The Board has the full support of the management to discharge its responsibilities.